InnoSWP/BS21-07-Customer-Support/README.md

 **Telegram bot**

-Volunteer starts the chat with the telegram bot and registers into the system
+Volunteer starts the chat with the telegram bot and registers into the system.
+Volunteer is then added into the database of volunteers and marked as "user".

 ![Visualisation demo.](TG-bot-example.png)

-User opens the web application and asks questions in it, getting answers afterwards
+User opens the web application and asks questions in it, getting answers afterwards.
+User also can refresh the web page or even close it and the chat with volunteer will remain.

 ![Visualisation demo.](Web-design-example.png)

 ## How to use